butterflyology/Neonympha_geomorph/README.md

 1. 2019-09-19: Using `pytorch` and `fastai` now.
 Have data sets arranged and categorized.
 Got the data imported and a `resnet34` model working.
 1. 2019-09-20: Fixed the driver issue, purrs like a kitten now.
 The 4% error model mistakes Nar for Nhe and vice versa.
 That is awesome.
 1. 2019-09-23: Ran the `resnet50` model and got error to 2.5%.
 Both `34` and `50` only confuse * Neonympha areolata* and *N. helicta*.
 Started branch `google_images`, added images from net and personal collection
+1. 2019-09-24: Further refining the models, tweaking image size and validation set size.
+Added a bash script to launch the `docker` image.